AlexLewis10/checkout/README.md

 |-B8x   |   -1   | This test was passed by the previous input criteria
 |18     |   -1   | Note this case is inputted as a number not an integer

-Split String to an Array
-Count number of each in the array.
-Add totalAs += 1
-Then add the number of each to the total